 But exactly what happens to you for possessing pot still depends an awful lot on where you live.

 As VICE reported a few days after Bratton's joint story made headlines, weed is basically legal for New Yorkers with white skin—which is to say enforcement varies widely on, for instance, opposite sides of Prospect Park.
-Out of all New Yorkers arrested for misdemeanor pot possessions from January to September 2015, whites made up 8 percent.
+Out of all New Yorkers arrested for misdemeanor pot possessions from January to September of 2015, whites made up 8 percent.

 Blacks and Hispanics?
 88 percent.